DanieleCucurachi/daniele-cucurachi.github.io/content/authors/admin/_index.md

 I am a computational physicist, recently graduated from the MSc in Applied Physics programme at EPFL in Switzerland, determined to pursue a research career.
 My background and research interests span a wide range of exciting problems ranging from quantum computing to machine learning.
 Currently, I am working on a [research project](https://danielecucurachi.github.io/personal-website/project/qmcmc/) in collaboration with the [Quantum Information Group](https://www.qi.phy.cam.ac.uk/) (University of Cambridge).
 {style="text-align: justify;"}

-On the side, I collaborate as an adVenture Partner with [Scientifica VC](https://scientifica.vc/#/en/home), a venture capital firm specializing in deep-tech start-ups.
+On the side, I collaborate as a Venture Partner with [Scientifica VC](https://scientifica.vc/#/en/home), a venture capital firm specializing in deep-tech start-ups.
 I am responsible for identifying innovative technological projects within universities and research departments, fostering potential investments by Scientifica.
 {style="text-align: justify;"}

 Feel free to reach out!